 - Play to people’s strengths, whilst helping them resolve their weaknesses.

-- Create an environment that is less controlling and more rewarding.
+- Create an environment that empowers people.

 Overcoming the loss of talent

 Every time someone leaves your organisation there is an opportunity for you to learn something positive.
 Perhaps mistakes were made or it’s the right decision.